-- B.1 This Annex is designed to offer constables assistance in recognising the needs of vulnerable adults in relation to a search. - B.2 Vulnerability in this context refers to difficulties a person may have with understanding what is going on or communicating with the police.
+- B.1 This Annex is designed to offer constables assistance in recognising the needs of vulnerable adults in relation to a search. - B.2 Vulnerability in this context refers to difficulties a person may have with understanding the situation, making or acting on decisions regarding the search or communicating with the police.